abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Any, with school visits taking place during the school day
 - **Months**: March and April

-### 🌯 Spirit Night Coordinator
+### 🌯 Spirit Night

 The PTA coordinates with local restaurants so that a portion of their revenue on a particular evening will be donated to the PTA.
 The customers typically have to inform the restaurant at the time of purchase that they are participating in the Spirit Night so that a portion of their purchase goes to the PTA (this is important).

-The Spirit Night Coordinator works with local restaurants to schedule the fundraiser, and works with the communications team to promote the event.
+The Spirit Night Coordinator works with local restaurants to schedule the fundraiser, and promotes the event.

 - **Location**: Home and around the community
 - **Time of day**: Evening
 - **Months**: Year-round

-### 🤝 Sponsorships Coordinator
+### 🤝 Sponsorships

 The PTA seeks corporate sponsorships from local businesses and institutions.
 These could be in the form of money, gift cards, or a tangible object that would support school programs (like a garden shed).